delinuxco/AudioConversionScripts/README.md

 # Installation
  Clone repo, or download zip file and unzip.
 From terminal, cd to directory AudioConversionScripts and run the command:

  `cp -r acs ~/.local/bin/`

  This will copy the folder "acs" to your local/bin directory.
 Which in most systems should be in your $PATH.

  Next,the scripts need to be made executable by running these two commands:

  `chmod +x ~/.local/bin/acs/*`
  `chmod +x ~/.local/bin/acs/.acs`

- Now from the terminal, check if your local/bin is in your PATH by running: echo "$PATH" if you don't see /home/user_name/.local/bin then, you will need to add it.
+ Now from the terminal, check if your local/bin is in your PATH by running:

+ `echo "$PATH"`

+ If you don't see /home/user_name/.local/bin then, you will need to add it.

  Edit your ~/.bashrc or ~/.bash_profile and add the following at the end of the file:

  `export PATH=$PATH: ~/.local/bin`

+ You may have to logout and back in for changes to take effect.
 ---------------------

-How to use
+# How to use
  Because the scripts are in a folder that is in your PATH, executing the scripts is easy.
  First to see all of the current format combinations, open a terminal and type:

- .acs
+ `.acs`

  Be sure to include the period at the beginning.
 You should see a list like this

  * flac-flac-43